mdlandini/idah_toolkit_testing/sections/post-production/returning-files.md

 2. With Outlook still open, navigate to Word and draft the email to send back to contributors.
     - We have a template available for download <a href="https://github.com/mdlandini/idah_toolkit_testing/blob/main/assets/images/Email%20Template%20for%20Sharing%20Files.docx">here.</a>
+        - To download this template, click the link and then click "view raw".
+This will start the download process.

 ### Returing Files without Mail Merge